babel/rfcs/README.md

 1. Submit a pull request.
 As a pull request the RFC will receive design feedback from the larger community, and the author should be prepared to revise it in response.
 1. Build consensus and integrate feedback.
 RFCs that have broad support are much more likely to make progress than those that don't receive any comments.
 1. Eventually, the team will decide whether the RFC is a candidate for inclusion.
 1. RFCs that are candidates for inclusion will enter a "final comment period" lasting one week.
 The beginning of this period will be signaled with a comment and tag on the RFCs pull request.
-Upon request of a Babel core team member, this period can be extended by one additional week.
+Upon request of a Babel core team member, this period can be extended by an additional week.
 1. An RFC can be modified based upon feedback from the team and community.
 Significant modifications may trigger a new final comment period.
 1. An RFC may be rejected by the team after public discussion has settled and comments have been made summarizing the rationale for rejection.
 A member of the team should then close the RFCs associated pull request.
 1. An RFC may be accepted at the close of its final comment period.
 A team member will merge the RFCs associated pull request, at which point the RFC will become 'active'.